dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 ```java
 record Person(int id) extends Object{} // won't compile
 ```
-* record like enum can implement interfaces and inherit their default method
+* record like enum can implement interfaces and inherit their default method:
-* it's final:
+  * it's implicitly `final` - you can add `final` keyword explicitly - but it's redundant
-  * you can add `final` keyword explicitly - but it's redundant
+  * you can't extend record from any other class - because any `record` is automatically inherited from `Record` class
-  * you can't extend record from any other class, and you can't extend class from the record
+  * and you can't extend class from the record - because any `record` is `final`
-  * you can't make it `abstract` or `sealed`
+  * you can't make it `abstract` or `sealed` (because nobody can extend from it, so `final` class can't be `sealed`)
 ```java
 record Person(int id){}
 class My extends Person{} // won't compile